-Market Risk: Interest Rate Risk in the Banking Book (IRRBB)
+Market Risk: Interest Rate Bank in the Banking Book (IRRBB)

-The Bank's only material market risk is interest rate risk in the banking book.
+The Bank's only material market risk is interest rate risk in the banking book (IRRBB).
 This is reviewed under its Pillar 2 assessment.
 No Pillar 1 capital is held for market risk.

-IRRBB is the impact on capital and net interest income arising from resetting interest rates where there are timing differences between the dates on which interest rate are set on assets and liabilities.
+IRRBB is the impact on capital and net interest income arising from resetting interest rates where there are timing differences between the dates on which interest is receivable on assets and payable on liabilities.
 Kroo is exposed to interest rate risk arising from changes in the prices and interest rates of its financial instruments.
 The Bank does not take speculative views on future interest rate movements when investing surplus funds nor does it hold a trading book.